 Due to practical considerations, sensors and the required electronics should not be positioned at the hand module itself.
 By using another rope guided within a thin metal tubing, we built a bending angle sensor which allows accurate estimation of the overall bending angle along arbitrary routes.
 In the exoskeleton, this bending angle sensor is guided alongside the force transmitting Bowden tubes to allow accurate bending angle estimation.
 With this information and cable tension sensors at the backpack, we implemented a feed forward force control algorithm.

-A fully automated mobile disco (aka.
-Gabberzelle) built for festivals and other events born and raised in Munich.
+A fully automated mobile disco aka.
+Gabberzelle built for festivals and other events born and raised in Munich.
 Featuring 1.2 m x 1.2 m it provides the visitor with a fully synced experience of light, music, and fog.
 The LED panel used for the inside illumination is custom made based on standard LED stripes.
 The controller was self built and controller software was written from scratch in C++ including an automatic piecewise FFT to analyze the frequency content of the played songs.
 Afterwards, the spectral information is used to control the light of the LED panel where different effects can be projected onto the 900 element LED panel.
+The code is still under development including user interface for simplified preview of playlists, light effects and spectral information.
+So far the code is not public but feel free to contact me if you want a preview.